-The CHEC Independent School was established by Christian Home Educators of Colorado (CHEC) under the Non-Public School Law, functioning as an “umbrella” for enrolled Colorado home educating families.
+The CHEC Independent School was established by Christian Home Educators of Colorado (CHEC) under the Non-Public School Law, functioning as an “umbrella” for enrolled families.

 It is important to understand that if you are enrolled in the CHEC Independent School, you are not subject to the requirements of the Colorado homeschool law (learn more on CHEC.org).
 Our policies may be similar to the Homeschool Law in some areas but are distinct.

-Note that Colorado Law has three options for homeschooling, and this website is for the CHEC Independent School, which falls under the Non-Public School Law.
+Note that Colorado Law has three options for providing private education at home, and this website is for the CHEC Independent School, which falls under the Non-Public School Law.
 Make sure this is what you’re looking for by checking out this breakout on CHEC.org of the options.
 Other Independent Schools may have different policies.

 Grade Level Assignment or Changes